stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 Acceptance criteria:

-1. When I log in, my token reflects the css.read and css.write scopes.
+1. When I log in, my token reflects the claimscollection.read and claimscollection.write scopes.
 2. The token claims as per each service rule, will not allow me to create claims on the /claims endpoint.

 ## Scopes